 At the southwest corner of the Hot Springs Mountains in the Ouachita area, Lake Hamilton offers breathtaking vistas.
 The lake on the Ouachita River boasts 7,400 acres.

-The activity of boating is quite common, and several marinas nearby provide boat rentals, boat launches, and bait for use on boats.
+Bating is quite common, and several nearby marinas provide boat rentals, boat launches, and bait for use on boats.
 An attractive location near the Lake Garvan Woodland Gardens is East Lake.

-You may use a boat or concrete roads to get to this lakeside botanical park.
-Hill Wheatley Park is a lovely area to swim in, found in the lake’s northwest section.
+You may use a boat or concrete road to get to this lakeside botanical park.
+Hill Wheatley Park is a lovely area to swim in the lake’s northwest section.